GHSKM/testDE/_journeys/Householders-Spirituality.md

 - Rafting
 - Yoga
 journey-experience:
-- undefined: Bali’s vibrations are very conducive for spiritual growth, the island has nature’s blessings in the form of mountains and the oceans representing positive and negative energies.
+-  Bali’s vibrations are very conducive for spiritual growth, the island has nature’s blessings in the form of mountains and the oceans representing positive and negative energies.
 Just as these natural formations maintain harmony and balance the lands, learning householders spirituality is a must for any seeker walking